matthewovan/vscode-settings/README.md

 ## How do I use it?
 Just add this package to the repository your project lives in, and make the changes listed below.

+## What if I don't use docker?
+Simply delete the .devcontainer.json file from your repository.
+If you look at the .devcontainer.json file, it includes ` "ms-vscode.cpptools" `  as an extension in the Linux environment.
+You will have to install a similar extension on your native vscode environment in order for this package to work if you are not using docker.

 ## Useful commands

 clang-format -i *{your filetype} // in-place formats all files with the designated filetype in your repo